 Now, for the first time, there are knitting patterns for all the Piggles, with removable clothes, available exclusively on Alan's website.
 There are two patterns, one for Squiggle and Wriggle, and one for Giggle and Likkle Piggle, for £4.00 each but they can be bought together, for a special price of £7.00, as a Piggles Collection.

 Just in time for Christmas, Alan has created a set of Christmas outfits for the Piggles to wear.
 You'll need the patterns for the Piggles too, and all patterns are available from his website.

 ALAN DART has designed knitwear and crafts for many magazines, and demonstrated crafts for children on television series for TV am and Channel Four.
 He was the toy consultant for Woman's Weekly

-magazine for 18 years and now designs a knitted toy each month for Simply Knitting magazine.
-He also sells his knitted toy patterns as PDF downloads from his website at www.alandart.co.uk where more patterns are added each month.
+magazine for 18 years and then designed a knitted toy each month for Simply Knitting magazine.
+He now sells his knitted toy patterns as PDF downloads exclusively from his website at www.alandart.co.uk where more patterns are added each month.

 Alan and Malcolm have also worked together on the series of books The Christmas Handbook, The Magic Handbook and The Party Handbook.

 To find out more, please contact them by email at email@example.com.

 A Piggles Greeting Card Store, where a range of cards with personalised inside text can be ordered, is at www.GCUniverse.com/thepiggles